What are Tonsils & Adenoids?

 Tonsils and Adenoids are aggregations of lymphoid tissue found in the ENT region.
 Tonsils are found at the back of your throat and adenoids are found at the back of the nose in a space called the postnasal space (figure 1).
 They form part of the immune system but only have an important role in the first 2 to 3 years of life.
-Their role in the defense against infection becomes less important with age.
+Their role in the defence against infection becomes less important with age.

 How can Tonsils and Adenoids cause problems?